 A new radiological laboratory such as the Jaap Goedkoop Laboratory in Petten can handle small amounts of radioactive material, and can be used for production process development and small scale production for R&D tests and pre-clinical research.

 Similar activities can take place in the dedicated alpha-laboratory, also available to FIELD-LAB, allowing the handling and production of alpha-emitter materials.
+Everything for a good nuclear infrastructure.

 The Petten site is a world-renowned medical isotope and nuclear technology hub.
 In line with the Dutch regulations, all nuclear waste produced or handled in Petten and requiring long term storage, is responsibly contained and transported to the Dutch central location for nuclear waste.